BlackHC/mamo/README.md

 ## Always wrap primitive types in constant numpy arrays?

-Also, dumbo assumes immutable data types essentially.
+Also, mamo assumes immutable data types essentially.
 We can also enforce this to a degree.

-## How do I write tests for Dumbo?
+## How do I write tests for Mamo?

 I need a range of simple unit tests and integration tests for different modules to be able to keep developing the library and be sure that it works as intended.